 If before contactless was promoted by focusing on the concept of "comfort", today the key to its mass introduction will be that of "health and safety".

 These technologies range from the mundane (payment terminals in small grocery stores that allow contactless payment services such as Apple Pay), to the futuristic, such as Amazon Go stores, delivery drones and robot.

 The planned transition to contactless technology comes at the stage where the retail world faces enormous challenges.
 The grocery stores and online retailers left open are dealing with an invasion of new shoppers.
-Iconic brands including Apple and Nike close many physical stores around the world.
+Iconic brands including Apple and Nike are closing many physical stores around the world.

 Consumers will also be forced to reconsider every aspect of their purchases,

-As discussions continue within governments about what the reopening of the economy will look like, contactless technologies will be part of the equation, especially in crowded places like transportation and stadiums.
+As discussions continue in governments about what the reopening of the economy will look like, contactless technologies will be part of the equation, especially in crowded places like transportation and stadiums.

 It is important to point out that all this sophisticated technology does not replace the advice of health professionals to wash their hands and wear the mask even in public.